Temp Agency Applications: What Passes Filters

 This article explains how temp agency screening works.
 What gets you past automated filters.
 What triggers rejection before any human sees your application.

 Temp agencies use AI systems to scan, score, and filter applications.
 Your resume must pass software before a recruiter reads it.
+This is not resume writing advice.
+This is filter mechanics.

 How Temp Agency Screening Actually Works